karthikbadam/Vistrates/README.md

 # Vistrates Framework and Packages

 Vistrates is an extension to [Codestrates](https://github.com/Webstrates/Codestrates).
-It provides additonal features for visualization and data analytics, which can be easily added to or removed.
-But first remember to install the Vistrates package, which contains the core framework, on a codestrate to create a vistrate.
+It provides features for visualization and data analytics in the form of components, which can be easily added or removed.
+But, first remember to install the Vistrates package, which contains the core framework, on a codestrate to turn it into a vistrate.

 ## Installation